willzak/tweeter/README.md

 # 🐥 Tweeter Project

 Used to highlight HTML, CSS, and JQuery code, Tweeter is a simple. single page twitter clone.
+The tweeter starter code was cloned from a Lighthouse Labs repository as a project as part of a Web Development Bootcamp.

 Functionalities featured include:
 - Responsive design and use of Flexbox